-The Go Los Angeles Pass is an all-access pass offering up to 46 percent savings on admissions to more than 35 fun places to go in L.A.
+The Go Los Angeles Pass is an all-access pass offering up to 49 percent savings on admissions to more than 35 fun places to go in L.A.
 There are different passes to suit, whether you want to choose the number of days or attractions to visit.
-Attractions include Warner Bros.
-Studio Tour Hollywood, Knott's Berry Farm, Six Flags Magic Mountain, Aquarium of the Pacific and Pacific Park on the Santa Monica Pier.
-The Go Los Angeles pass includes an added bonus of an Any Day Admission Ticket to Universal Studios Hollywood (good for one day only) with the 3-, 5- and 7-day passes.
+Attractions include Knott's Berry Farm, Six Flags Magic Mountain, LEGOLAND California Resort and Aquarium of the Pacific.
+The Go Los Angeles Pass includes an added bonus of admission to Universal Studios Hollywood (good for one day only) with the 3-, 5- and 7-day passes.
 It is available online or over the phone at (800) 887-9103.

 Los Angeles, CA